-Alexandra do Carmo lives and works in Lisbon, currently doing a PhD in Artistic Studies at Universidade Nova de Lisboa.
+Alexandra do Carmo lives and works in Lisbon, currently a PhD fellow in Artistic Studies at Universidade Nova de Lisboa.
 Studied at Whitney Museum Independent Study Program, NY; Pratt institute, Brooklyn and ar.co, Lisbon.
 Exhibited widely in Portugal, United States, Germany, Spain, Ireland.
-Projects include: Studio Socialis (2014), Carlos Carvalho Gallery (CCG), Lisbon; Everything was captured (even the movements of the goat), 2011, Quadrum Gallery, Lisbon; Office/Commercial (2008) CCG; A Willow (Or without Godot), 2006, Irish Museum of Modern Art, Dublin.
+Projects include: The Green Studio at IC19 (2018) Sismografo, Porto, Studio Socialis (2014), Carlos Carvalho Gallery (CCG), Lisbon; Everything was captured (even the movements of the goat), 2011, Quadrum Gallery, Lisbon; Office/Commercial (2008) CCG; A Willow (Or without Godot), 2006, Irish Museum of Modern Art, Dublin.
 Collections include Irish Museum of Modern Art, Ilidio Pinho Foundation (Porto).
 Supporters: Gulbenkian Foundation; Luso-American Foundation; Institute of the Arts.

 Her practice is focused on the studio as a conceptual field of study—the studio as a lens through which to investigate relations between artist and public, revealing the dynamics, conditions and limits of authorship.